 planet.
 His chapbook Crashing the Calliope is sold by the lunatic fringe.
 He is a Pushcart Prize nominee and lives beside Lake Rotoma (Rotorua) with renowned artist Talulah Belle.
-Keith has contributed to TRAVEL, LONELY
+Keith has contributed to THE ELEMENTS,

 Kevin was employed in various manual jobs before going to university as a mature student.
 After university, he worked with homeless young people, then in the 1980s was employed by several English social services departments as an HIV/Aids worker.
 In 1999, Kevin and his husband Simon moved to the Highlands to open a bookshop, art gallery and restaurant.
 In 2014 they retired.
 Kevin currently writes for the Highland community magazine Am Bratach, the Highland LGBT magazine Undividing Lines and KaleidoScot.
 He has been active in trade union politics, describes himself as a Socialist and has over the years been involved in various voluntary activities.
 He is currently a volunteer for his local Foodbank.
 Until recently he was a committee member of Highland LGBT Forum, a tutor on the Inverness based Pink Castle Philosophy Club, and convenor of the Highland LGBT Writers Group.
 Since the late 1960s his poetry, fiction and non-fiction have appeared in numerous magazines, websites and anthologies, and most recently in On The Day of the Dead and Other Stories, Rock, Sand and Sea, Joe Stepped Off the Train and Other Stories, Random Acts of Writing, Libertine, Outboundmusic.com, Poetry Scotland and Northwords Now as well as Am Bratach, KaleidoScot and UnDividingLines.
-Kevin has contributed to WAR and BETRAYAL.
+Kevin has contributed to THE ELEMENTS, WAR and BETRAYAL.